gregberge/recompact/README.md

 Recompact is a set of React higher-order components for reactive programming.
 It's a drop-in replacement of [Recompose](https://github.com/acdlite/recompose) with several enhancements.

+## State of recompact

+React has introduced [React hooks](https://reactjs.org/docs/hooks-intro.html): a new way to manage state and lifecycle in React.
+It solves most of use case that recompact was trying to solve.
+That's why **recompact is now deprecated and not actively maintained**.
+The project will remain published on npm but it does not accept new issues and it won't evolve any more.
+If you use it, you are encouraged to migrate to hooks, if you don't use it yet, then do not install it.
+If you really like it, feel free to fork it!

 ## Installation and Usage

 To install the stable version: